zemirco/lockit/README.md

 2. Install Lockit and sessions via npm.

-  `npm install lockit cookie-session --save`
+  `npm install && npm install lockit cookie-session --save`

 3. Use `lockit` and `cookie-session` in your Express `app.js`.